YDK-Solutions/ydk/README.md

     /opt/git-repos/clean-yang/vendor/cisco/xr/621/Cisco-IOS-XR-ipv4-bgp-datatypes.yang
 ```

-When run in this way, we will generate a bundle that only contains tje files specified with the `--adhoc-bundle` option, creating a pip package name by the `--adhoc-bundle-name`, with a version `0.1.0` and a dependency on the base IETF bundle.
-Note that **all** dependencies for the bundle must be listed, and as the expectation is that this option will typically be used for generating point YDK-Py bundles for specific testing, the `--verbose` option is automatically enabled to quickly and easily let a user see if dependencies have been satisfied.
+When run in this way, we will generate a bundle that only contains the files specified with the `--adhoc-bundle` option, creating a `pip` package name by the `--adhoc-bundle-name`, with a version `0.1.0` and a dependency on the base IETF bundle.
+Note that **all** dependencies for the bundle must be listed, and the expectation is that this option will typically be used for generating point YDK-Py bundles for specific testing, the `--verbose` option is automatically enabled to quickly and easily let a user see if dependencies have been satisfied.

 # Notes